magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

  - `'true'` / `'false'`, String
  - `1` / `0`, Number
  - `'1'` / `'0'`, String
- -  other pairs of variables of simple types.
+ -  other pairs of variables of simple type.

 The value pair is placed in the `valueMap` parameter.
-Consider, that data from the component is always sent using the POST method and all values are casted to strings.
+Consider that data from the component is always sent using the POST method and all values are casted to strings.
 Your controller/model must handle this.

 If you decide that value pair to be of Boolean type, the component's configuration might look like following: